What is Aquafaba?

 Aquafaba is the perfect Cook for Good ingredient.
 It’s just humble bean broth that you would ordinarily pour down the drain, but it has the power to make many recipes healthier and thriftier.
 Aquafaba may be a cause for jubilation for people who are allergic to eggs, lactose intolerant, on a low-fat or low-cholesterol diet, or avoiding animal products.

-Learn How to Cook with Aquafaba
+Learn How to Cook with Aquafaba (with video)

 For many baking recipes, 3 tablespoons aquafaba replaces one whole egg, two egg whites, or 3 tablespoons milk.